 Having a box to hide in can actually help a cat reduce his stress levels.
 For example, if you bring a new kitty home for the first time, providing him with a box to hide in could reduce his anxiety and help him get used to his new home more quickly.

 The initial reaction of most stressed felines is to hide and essentially withdraw until they feel it is safe to come out.
-When given a place to hide, such as a box, cats can cope with stressors and environmental changes better.
-Think about wild cats that retreat to caves, dens, and treetops and then apply that behavior to your pet cat, who isn’t much different.
+When given a place to hide, such as a box, cats might cope with stressors and environmental changes better.
+Think about wild cats that retreat to caves, dens, and treetops, and then apply that behavior to your pet cat who isn’t much different.

 Take Advantage of Your Cat’s Love of Boxes

 Don’t get annoyed if your kitty has an affinity for boxes.
 Instead, use it as an opportunity to provide your cat with a really affordable toy that he’ll enjoy.
-Toss a towel or a pillow inside his favorite box and place it near a window so that he’ll have a quiet, warm, and safe place to sleep.
+Give it a try: place a towel or a pillow inside his favorite box and place it near a window so he’ll have a quiet, warm, and safe place to sleep.
 You might find that it becomes one of your kitty’s go-to places in the house.

 If you want, you can also get creative by flipping the box upside down and cutting holes along the sides and on the top.
 When your cat hides inside, you can tempt him with toys that he can try to grab through the holes.